Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 apply a predicate to a tuple and return only those tuples that satisfy the predicate.
 We can implement this operator in the data plane as a match-action table in P4.
-The predicate becomes the match condition, and the action yields or suppresses the tuple for further processing in the data flow query.
+The predicate becomes the match condition, and the action yields or suppresses the tuple for further processing in the dataflow query.
 In a P4 program, one can `drop` a packet to suppress further processing or `nop` to yield the tuple to the next table in the pipeline.

 #### Configuring the Match-Action Pipeline